andresmrm/EtherPlant/README.md

 The code is not big, but was made in a few hours, so it's not good to look at...
 Feel free to submit patches.

+#### The same idea for Remark.js

+The project [EtheRemark](http://github.com/Orange-OpenSource/EtheRemark) allow you to create collaborative slideshow with Remark.js.